-Prostate cancer (PC) is the second most frequently diagnosed cancer and second leading cause of cancer death in males in the US and Europe.
-For patients with locally advanced PC or those who develop metastatic disease, androgen deprivation therapy (ADT) or surgical castration has been the mainstay of treatment given the importance of the androgen receptor (AR) in development and progression of PC.
-However, despite induction of biochemical and clinical response by ADT in >90% of treated patients, progression to castration-resistant prostate cancer (CRPC), defined as progression despite low testosterone levels, occurs after a median of 24-36 months.
-And while we generally think PC is an indolent disease, median survival times of patients with metastatic CRPC (mCRPC) are only 9.1- 21.7 months without treatment.
+Background.
+Prostate cancer (PC) is the second most frequently diagnosed cancer in men and second leading cause of cancer death in males in the United States and Europe.
+For patients with locally advanced PC or those who develop metastatic disease, medical androgen deprivation therapy (ADT) or surgical castration has been the mainstay of treatment given the importance of the androgen receptor (AR) in the development and progression of PC.
+However, despite the ability of ADT to induce biochemical and clinical response in >90% of treated patients, progression to castration-resistant prostate cancer (CRPC), defined as progressive disease despite low testosterone levels, occurs after a median of 24-36 months.
+And while we generally think of PC as an indolent disease, median survival times of patients with metastatic CRPC (mCRPC) are only 9.1 to 21.7 months without treatment.
+SEER data show an estimated 220,800 new cases and 27,540 deaths due to PC in 2015.
+Death occurs despite improved systemic therapies for PC.

-The recognition that CRPC retained androgen responsiveness and that interfering with androgen signaling could effect tumor responses in CRPC has fueled a revolution in treatment -emphasizing the therapies aimed at targeting the AR.
+The recognition that CRPC retained androgen responsiveness and that interfering with androgen signaling could bring about tumor responses in CRPC has fueled a revolution in treatment - with an emphasis on the development of therapies aimed at targeting the AR.
 The approval of abiraterone and then of enzalutamide provided novel, tolerable and effective options to target the AR.
 Additionally in the past two years, three RCTs evaluated the early addition of docetaxel to ADT in "hormone-sensitive metastatic prostate cancer" and the results have been both surprising and gratifying.
 So that a recent meta-analysis concluded the data "clearly shows a significant impact on OS with the concomitant administration of docetaxel and ADT in patients with metastatic hormone-sensitive prostate cancer".